Deepen Your Therapy Practice With Historical Truths…

 The good news is that you don’t have to be a fully fledged psychologist, therapist, or counselor with a thriving practice to take this course.
 Students, interns, pre-licensed professionals, and those looking to join the mental health community are welcome.
 Be ahead of the curve when it comes to decolonial healing and anti-racist education.

-Picture yourself going into the spring of 2025…
+Picture yourself going into the future…

 • Responding to Hindu needs with deeper compassion and insight.